Timeline

 1927 – Ben Hur secures a record-breaking run (four-week, three-times-a-day showings) at the Empire Theatre.
 Firm claims exclusive rights for India, Burma and Ceylon

-1927 – J J Madan’s trip to New York, discussion with Universal on buying the firm
+1927 – J J Madan’s trip to New York, discussion with Universal on buying the firm, or part of it

 1927 – Arimardan Singh, (the second-to-last) Maharaja of Charkhari purchases the Corinthian Theatre in Calcutta, along with its theatrical company, having fallen in love with one of the actresses there.
 The legendary theatre is said to have been in debt at the time.